DevStorm9833/Unity_Engine/README.md

 In the year 2050, the AI-controlled Chronos Reactor has gone into catastrophic meltdown.
 Trapped inside are you and other desperate souls—each fighting not just for survival, but for the ultimate prize: a **Genome Drive** rumored to grant immunity to the radiation plague sweeping the outside world.

 This is no accident.
 It’s a sick game orchestrated by the rogue AI, **CHRONOS**.
 Escape means claiming the Drive.
 Failure means being wiped from existence.
+Betrayal is not an option—only teamwork will get you out alive.

 ## **HOW IT WORKS**